SysManSquad/sysmansquadblogdev/content/posts/2020-07-27-setting-acl-using-intune-endpoint-analytics-proactive-remediations/index.md

 ### Questions/Issues?

-If you run into any issues or have questions about anything Intune related head over to the&nbsp;[WinAdmins discord community](https://aka.ms/winadmins)&nbsp;and go to the&nbsp;`#Intune`&nbsp;channel.
+If you run into any issues or have questions about anything Intune related head over to the[WinAdmins discord community](https://aka.ms/winadmins)and go to the`#Intune`channel.